 I used what they call the “sleeping pill” size which is like 4 oz or something.
 If you want to make your own salt and pepper shakers this way, those cute little liquor bottles served on airplanes would work well…They are usually made of plastic; I used a bunch of them to make this cool party light set.

-I just prefer glass and for that you have to get those “sleeping pill” sizes, as the miniature airplane or mini-bar ones are usually plastic.
+I prefer glass and for that you have to get those “sleeping pill” sizes, as the miniature airplane or mini-bar ones are usually plastic.

 2 small matching bottles

-- Cordless drill and very small bits
+Cordless drill and very small bits

 Optional: Mod Podge

 Disclaimer: You don’t actually have to go to a liquor store; you can probably find small liquor bottles at your nearest thrift or antique store.
 A lot of people treat these as “vintage collectibles” so they should be easy to find.

-Let’s Do This: How To DIY These Cute Salt and Pepper Shakers
+Let’s Do This: How To DIY These Cute Salt and Pepper Shakers!

-2. Unscrew the caps and check for one of those little protective papery liners.
+1. Unscrew the caps and check for one of those little protective papery liners.
 You can easily pry them out using a flat head screwdriver or nail file.
 As an optional tip, if you want to give these as gifts keep the liners (if you got them out cleanly) and after you fill up the shakers you can replace them to keep the salt and pepper from leaking out.

 4. Using a toothpick, run it through the little holes to give them a little definition.
 If the caps are plastic there may be some plastic dust pieces coming out…you will want to blow them off.
 (Canned air works well)

 If your caps are metal (like mine) there isn’t much dust – but on the other side of the caps the holes you just made may be a little sharp and raw looking.
 Turn them over and use something like an emery board to file them down.